-A one-time nonrefundable registration fee of \$50.00/child, \$60.00/family is required with paperwork to secure a spot in the Center.
+A one-time nonrefundable registration fee of \$100 /family is required with paperwork to secure a spot in the Center.
 This fee cannot be applied to the tuition nor will provisions be made to refund any portion of this fee.
-Every January a \$10.00 annual supply fee will be collected per family.
-A \$10.00 administrative fee will be assessed for a change of contract.
+Every January a \$10.00 annual supply fee will be collected per child.
+A \$20 fee will be required for replacement badges, if your security badge is lost or broken.
+A \$20 fee will also be assessed per badge for badges that are not returned at the time of your withdrawal from the center.

 Statements will be available on the first business day of the week with charges from the previous week.
 All tuition payments are made to the Childcare Center, payments are due on the first business day of the following week.
-If no payment has been received after two weeks, every attempt will be made to set up a payment plan.
-Failure to do so will result in a withdrawal from the center.
+If no payment has been received after two weeks, every attempt will be made to set up a mutually agreed upon, payment plan.
+Failure to do so, or follow the plan, will result in a withdrawal from the center.
 See Delinquent Payment Policy.